RoryQo/Duolingo-Vs-Anki-Effectivness/README.md

 ### 3. Testing Appropriateness of ANCOVA

 We assess the appropriateness of using ANCOVA by comparing models with and without interaction terms.
+The interaction term of hours and Duolingo is not statistically significant, so we can proceed with a reduced ANCOVA model (not including the interaction term).

 ```{r}
 languages$duolingo = ifelse(languages$app == "Duolingo", 1, 0)